-- 5.1 Ground rules hearings must be held in all cases where an intermediary is appointed by the Court.
-A ground rules hearing may be held in a relevant criminal proceeding (see 3.2-3.3) involving a vulnerable witness, if directed by the Court on the application of a party, or on its own motion. - (a) An application for a Court to direct that a ground rules hearing be held may be made orally or in writing, but where possible should be made in writing well in advance of the day on which the witness will be questioned in evidence, particularly if the witness has complex communication needs and there are special arrangements to be made.
+5.1 Ground rules hearings must be held in all cases where an intermediary is appointed by the Court, and in all cases where the witness is a complainant in relation to a charge for a sexual offence21.
+A ground rules hearing may be held in a relevant criminal proceeding22 involving a vulnerable witness, if directed by the Court on the application of a party, or on its own motion23.